getify/You-Dont-Know-JS/async & performance/apB.md

 However, iterable sequences are **lazily evaluated**, which means that during execution of the iterable sequence, you can extend the sequence with more steps if desired.

-**Note:** You can only append to the end of an iterable sequence, not injecting into the middle of the sequence.
+**Note:** You can only append to the end of an iterable sequence, not inject into the middle of the sequence.

 Let's first look at a simpler (synchronous) example of that capability to get familiar with it: